 Rather than sticking to just the top ten traditional drinks, we’ve expanded the list to include all of your favorites.
 Even so, this isn’t a full list; rather, it’s a starting point for learning about the classics.
 Among these time-honored cocktails, you’re likely to find old and new favorites.

-So, here are the must-try cocktail recipes that will make your night a lit one!
+So, here are the must-try Old Fashioned Cocktail Recipes that will make your night a lit one!

 Ordering an Old Fashioned may be the ultimate litmus test for a bartender.
-The recipe is straightforward:
+The Old Fashioned Cocktail Recipes is straightforward:

 – 2 oz bourbon or rye whiskey